Grade Level9-10, 11-12

 7. After you’re satisfied with your paper mache…the fun begins!
 Now your students will paint themselves!
-Demo ways to make skin color, how to paint eyeballs and teeth, etc. Once the Big head is painted, you need hair!
-I have several students planning to use yarn and a couple are buying cheap clown type wigs to make their hair curly.
+Demo ways to make skin color, how to paint eyeballs and teeth, etc. Once the Bighead is painted, you need hair!
+Several students planning to use yarn and a couple are buying cheap clown-type wigs to make their hair curly.
 I have seen black trash bags braided for dreads and will keep brainstorming other “hair” ideas for the head, eyebrows, and lashes.

 Author & Website/Blog